MicrosoftDocs/defender-docs/defender-xdr/mto-overview.md

 - Triage incidents and alerts across security information and event management (SIEM) and extended detection and response (XDR) data.
 - Proactively search for SIEM and XDR data across multiple tenants.

 Only one Microsoft Sentinel workspace per tenant is currently supported in the unified security operations platform.
-So in multitenant management, you have SIEM data from one Microsoft Sentinel workspace per tenant.
+So in Microsoft Defender multitenant management, you have SIEM data from one Microsoft Sentinel workspace per tenant.

 For more information, see: